Lights and Sounds: Musical style

 In an interview in August 2005, Key explained that the album was a "definite departure" and "more political" than what Ocean Avenue had contained.
 In discussion of the album, Key said that the band had matured and that the music in Lights and Sounds would be different from their previous album.
 Though, Key added, "...we have to be careful, we have to try and write songs [in the style of the ones] we wrote before.
 We have to make a conscious effort not to think about the fact that we went from being a nothing band ... to having a bunch of hit singles in like, one year."
 Printz Board of The Black Eyed Peas collaborated with Yellowcard on the song "Two Weeks from Twenty" where he played a trumpet solo.
 The song, "How I Go", features a duet with the Chicks' lead vocalist Natalie Maines, and features a twenty-five piece orchestra, which was conducted by violinist Sean Mackin.
-According to Peter Mosely, the band liked the Chicks' and even thought of collaborating with Maines on Ocean Avenue for the song "View from Heaven".
-Mosely also revealed that the band approached Maines about singing on "How I Go"; "The original plan was just for her to sing back-up (on the song).
-[But] it ended up turning into a duet."
-He also added that Maines took a demo of the song and returned to the studio, Sunset Sound, where the band were working, in addition to the Chicks working on their album, with lyrics and vocals of her own.

-Mackin also composed an entire string section and conducted an orchestra in the album.
-In an interview with Daily Nexus in June 2006, Mackin revealed that the conducting was the easy part and that the composing part was much harder.
-In this interview, Mackin also commented, "composing was getting so frustrating since I wasn’t writing as fast as my mind was thinking, so going back I wanted to make sure that each of my arrangements for this album and the 12 different songs were completely different".
+Key was a fan of the Chicks, and even thought of collaborating with Maines on Ocean Avenue for the song "View from Heaven", but as Yellowcard had not yet found mainstream recognition, the Chicks' record label flatly refused at that time.
+As Yellowcard were entering the studio to record Lights and Sounds, the band learned from Avron that the Chicks were coincidentally next door recording what would become Taking the Long Way (2006) with Rick Rubin.
+Once the rest of the song was completed, Key approached Maines and asked her to sing on the song, providing her a demo of the song; Maines liked the song so much that she wrote her own parts to the song.